From Abracadabra to Zombies

 reply: I should note at this point that it is already illegal to make false medical claims about products.
 Remember Airborne?
 The FTC fined the makers of that ineffective product $23,300,000 for claiming their vitamin and herb product could prevent and cure the common cold.
 So why is Airborne still stacked up in my local drug stores and COSTCO?
 Because now the producers of this ineffective product are not violating the law.
 Neither in its advertising nor on its labels is there a claim that the product cures or prevents the common cold.
 The manufacturer of this ineffective but legal product now makes claims like this: The key ingredients in Airborne have been shown to help support a healthy immune system as shown in scientific studies and medical journals.
 The producers of this ineffective product call it a dietary supplement and by doing so evade all the laws that apply to drugs under the governance of the FDA (as long as the product is not shown to be harmful, in which case, the FDA can step in).
 My point is that the snake oil salesmen will always be one step ahead of any governmental agency we put in charge of policing them.
 They don't have to make medical claims to get their point across.

 I'm not averse to having the government put out consumer information that would include such reminders as: even though your immune system and your health in general depend on vitamins and minerals, unless you have been diagnosed with a specific deficiency, supplements are a waste of money.
 Supplements have no health value for most people.
 Most people get an adequate supply of nutrients in their daily diet.
 Six of the 13 vitamins you need can be toxic if taken in excessive quantities.
 Your body produces plenty of antioxidants and you will not benefit from antioxidant supplements of any kind.
+Furthermore, antioxidant supplements may do you harm by aggravating cancer cells and reducing longevity.

 "This approach has several things going for it: